portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 Part 4 - Fancy Header
 ----------------------------------

-In this section, you have to create a "sticky nav" element.
+In this section, you create an oh-so-trendy "sticky nav" element.

 ### Steps

 0. Inside the header, create a page H1 and a set of links to your other information like a link to your github, a mailto: URL so people can send you email, and a link to your linkedin profile.

 0. Create a <kbd>nav</kbd> element to act as a navigation menu to the sections on the page.
   - Each section should have a unique ID that you can use in the navigation links
   - Inside the nav element, use an unordered list.
   - Each list items should be a link to a section.
   - Change the list item elements to inline-block so they appear next to each other but still can be given padding and margin.

 0. Use "fixed" positioning on the entire header element so that it stays at the top of the viewport as you navigate to different sections.

 0. Adjust the styling of the sections (or the body or some other element) so that the section title doess not disappear behind header when you navigate to a new section.

 0. Test, add, commit, and push your code on master

 0. Merge your code to gh-pages and push to deploy your site.

 0. View your site on the web.

 Part 5 - Modify the color palette & font
 ----------------------------------

 Let's make it look unique.

 ### Steps